-The California Air Resources Board (ARB or Board) conducted a health risk assessment (HRA or study) to help understand the emissions impacts and the potential public health risk from exposures to diesel particulate matter (diesel PM) due to activities at the Maritime Port of Oakland and other significant sources of diesel exhaust in and near the West Oakland community.
-The West Oakland community is located in Oakland, California and is bounded by the Maritime Port of Oakland (the Port), the Union Pacific Railyard, and the I-580, I-880, and I-980 freeways.
-Approximately 22,000 people reside in West Oakland and, as trade through the Port has increased, many residents have voiced concerns about the health impacts from exposures to diesel exhaust.
+The California Air Resources Board (ARB or Board) has completed a health risk assessment (HRA or study) for the West Oakland community.
+The study was designed to evaluate the emissions impacts and the potential public health risk to both residents of West Oakland and the broader Bay Area from exposures to diesel particulate matter (diesel PM).
+The sources of diesel PM include activities at the Maritime Port of Oakland, the Union Pacific Railyard, and other significant diesel PM sources in and near the West Oakland community such as local freeways and marine vessels in the San Francisco Bay.

+The West Oakland community is located in Oakland, California.
+It is bounded by the Maritime Port of Oakland (the Port), the Union Pacific (UP) Oakland Railyard, and the I-580, I-880, and I-980 freeways.
+Approximately 22,000 people reside in West Oakland.
+As trade through the Port has increased, many residents have voiced concerns about the health impacts from exposures to diesel PM.
 An aerial photograph of the West Oakland community is provided in Figure 1.
+The study was conducted in response to those concerns and was a cooperative effort between ARB and the Bay Area Air Quality Management District (BAAQMD).
+Both the Port and UP assisted by providing information on their local marine and rail operations allocated near the West Oakland community.